Predicting Viral Outbreaks With Machine Learning

 After ‘training’ the algorithm with the genetic information of hundreds of viruses, they were able to correctly assign hosts and vectors to viruses in the original dataset.
 The algorithm was then made to ‘predict’ the hosts and vectors of viruses not included in the training data.
 However, results showed only a 58% host identification rate and a 67% vector identification rate.

-To further enhance accuracy another factor was introduced to the system – genomic ‘bias’.
+To further enhance accuracy, another factor was introduced to the system in the form of genomic ‘bias’.
 The genomes of viruses tend to mimic that of their hosts and vectors, as they need to hide within their cells.
 Similarities between their codon pairs and dinucleotides add another layer of identification.
-The algorithm incorporated these genomic biases using so-called gradient boosting machines (GBMs

 Predicting the Next Viral Outbreak